msrsaditya/SoyBook-Air/README.md

 - IINA is the Best MPV-Like MacOS Native Video Player with Nice UI/UX.
 Written in Swift.
 - Rectangle is the Best FOSS, Feature Complete Snapping Tool for MacOS, Written in Swift.

-Along With Some Apps Like ChatGPT, Finder, Whatsapp, Apple Mail etc.
+Along With Some Other Apps Like ChatGPT, Finder, Whatsapp, Apple Mail etc.

 # Why Mac?